Saturday, 15 June 2024

 (It is easily identifiable by the chips on the right hand side of the base).
 See Christies photograph below

-The Dictionary also mentions the smaller version (illustrated below).
+The Dictionary also mentions the smaller version (illustrated later below).

 From the Dictionary of Wedgwood by Robin Reilly and George Savage pub.
 Antique Collectors Club.
 1980.